PhantomInsights/covid-19/README.md

 ![Daily Comparison](./figs/daily_comparison.png)

-If is fascinating how much insights we got from only 5 fields (date, country, confirmed, deaths and recoveries).
+If's fascinating how much insights we got from only 5 fields (date, country, confirmed, deaths and recoveries).

+This is the end for the global data section, coming next is the Mexican dataset.

 ## Mexican Data